Derby Day (1923 film)

 Derby Day is a 1923 short silent comedy film directed by Robert F. McGowan.
-It was the 19th Our Gang short subject released.
+It was the 19th Our Gang short subject to be released.

 Plot

 As the gang are selling lemonade across the street from the racetrack, they meet up with Mary, whose rich father owns one of the horses.
 She gets them into the track, and they are sufficiently impressed to start up their own junior version.